 The curve conforms to test impulse 4 of the DIN.
 With suitable settings, other test impulses can be simulated.
-If the curve part in sequence point 4 should contain a sine wave instead, then these 5 sequences would have to be set up for the arbitrary generator.
+If the curve in sequence 4 should be a sine wave, then these 5 sequence points would have to be reconstructed using the arbitrary generator.